ohjelmistokehitys/git-multiplayer-exercise/readme.md

    * Also, "Always suggest updating pull request branches" should be enabled.

 4. Invite your students to the repository and assign each one, pair or team a specific issue to work on.
 Provide them with the necessary instructions to complete the exercise.

+## About the exercise

+This exercise has been created by Teemu Havulinna and is licensed under the [Creative Commons BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+AI tools such as ChatGPT and GitHub Copilot have been used in the implementation of the task description, source code, data files and tests.